Measuring frailty in the elderly: an indicator based on a super-classifier: Construction and use of the frailty indicator

 A similar pattern is observed for hypercholesterolaemia: the inclusion of the aggregated variable related to endocrine diseases in the univariate model reverses its effect.
-The cause may lie in the construction of the macro variable, which includes, among others, hypercholesterolaemia, diabetes, and thyroid disorders, thus creating informational redundancy.
-A reversal of effect is also found for the depression variable when the aggregated variable related to the mental and behavioural disorders is included, as it also encompasses depression, making it difficult to isolate its specific effect.
-Regarding the outcome of femoral fracture, the inclusion of depression in the model reverses the effect of the aggregated variable for mental and behavioural disorders.
+The cause may lie in the construction of the macro variable, which includes, among others, hypercholesterolaemia, diabetes and thyroid disorders, thus creating informational redundancy.
+A reversal of effect is also found for the depression variable when the aggregated variable related to mental and behavioural disorders is included, as it also encompasses depression, making it difficult to isolate its specific effect.
+Regarding the outcome of hip fracture, the inclusion of depression in the model reverses the effect of the aggregated variable for mental and behavioural disorders.

-Furthermore, the number of hospital admissions shows a change in the effect when considered jointly with other relevant variables, such as age, previous fractures, and depression.
-In these cases, hospitalization may represent a condition of monitoring and prevention, transforming the determinant from a risk factor into a potential protective factor.
-With regard to hospitalization, no similar sign reversals were observed.
-For the onset of disability, a reversal in the effect of respiratory system diseases was observed when the multiple prescription variable was introduced.
-In this case as well, the explanation lies in the aggregated nature of the variable: the presence of multiple respiratory conditions may necessitate the use of numerous medications.
-Finally, for the onset of dementia, an anomalous behaviour was identified for the number of poly-prescriptions and hospitalizations, which changes depending on the number of emergency room visits and the individual's age.
+Furthermore, the number of hospital admissions shows a change in the effect when considered jointly with other relevant variables, such as age, previous fractures and depression.
+In these cases, hospitalisation may represent a condition of monitoring and prevention, transforming the determinant from a risk factor into a potential protective factor.
+With regard to hospitalisation, no similar sign reversals are observed.

+For the onset of disability, a reversal in the effect of respiratory system diseases is observed when the multiple prescription variable is introduced.
+In this case as well, the explanation lies in the aggregated nature of the variable: the presence of multiple respiratory conditions may require numerous medications.

+Finally, for the onset of dementia, an anomalous behaviour is identified for the number of poly-prescriptions and hospitalisations, which changes depending on the number of emergency room visits and the individual's age.

-Based on the in-depth analysis on the variables with a protective effect, we excluded from the final model all determinants that showed either a reversal of effect or a non-significant effect, even if protective in nature.
-For categorical variables, only those determinants were retained that had at least one category with a statistically significant protective effect.
+Based on the in-depth analysis on the variables with a protective effect, we exclude from the final model all determinants that show either a reversal of effect or a non-significant effect, even if protective in nature.
+For categorical variables, the only retained determinants are the ones with at least one category with a statistically significant protective effect.
 The final estimated logistic models, along with the corresponding selection of frailty determinants, are presented in Table \ref{tab:logistic_models}.